What Sets Us Apart

 - Dedicated Quality Improvement and Patient Safety Education

 PGY1s meet on Mondays, PGY2s meet on Wednesdays, and PGY3s meet on Thursdays.
 Residents are expected to read 1-2 articles in preparation for the session and to hand off their pagers before they arrive.
 Once there, they work in teams on uniquely developed patient cases presented in a workbook.
-Each year’s curriculum is led by two high energy medical educators who invited a faculty content expert for the topic.
+Each year's curriculum is led by two high energy medical educators and an invited faculty expert on the topic.
 The sessions start with some basic readiness questions using an audience response system and move into team based discussions and debates about best practice, relevant literature, and key diagnostic and management strategies. iPads are available for real time literature searching.

 The curriculum provides almost 150 different topics over three years and is developmentally targeted to the year of training.
 For example, the intern curriculum includes fundamental topics like hyponatremia, acute chest pain, rapid atrial fibrillation, and delirium.
 The PGY2 residents wrestle more complicated topics like infective endocarditis, lupus nephritis, multiple myeloma, and autoimmune hepatitis.
 PGY3 residents topics expand to include fungal infections, leukemia, sarcoidosis, and transplant medicine.